RafeedF/1-Implant_Dimensions_Analysis/README.md

 - Implant #
 - Time of Measurement (Date/Time)
 - OK/NG (Passed or Failed on Volume Specification)
-- Lot/Slide #
+_- Lot/Slide #
-- Serial Counter
+- Serial Counter_
 - Diameter (mm)
 - Length (mm)
 - Volume (mm3)

+_Italisised columns have been disregarded as they are not relevant for this analysis._

 Dataset has undergone cleaning/wrangling prior to analysis (Power Query).

 ### Dataset